 The appendix is a small finger-like organ that's attached to the large intestine in the lower right side of the abdomen.
 The inside of the appendix forms a cul-de-sac that usually opens into the large intestine.

-Blockage can be due to hard rock-like stool (called a fecolith), inflammation of lymph nodes in the intestines, or even parasites.
-Once the appendix is blocked, it becomes inflamed and bacteria can overgrow in it.
+When the appendix is blocked, it becomes inflamed and bacteria can overgrow in it.
+Blockage can be due to hard rock-like stool (called a fecolith), inflammation of lymph nodes in the intestines, or even infections like parasites.

 If the infected appendix isn't removed, it can burst and spread bacteria.
 The infection from a ruptured appendix is very serious — it can form an abscess (an infection of pus) or spread throughout the abdomen (this type of infection is called peritonitis).